 Techila End-User -→ Techila Server

 All network connections are encrypted using industry standard two-way Transport Layer Security (TLS) technology.
 The TLS version is the default version used by Java.
-In current TDCE environments (Service Pack 2015-11) use Java 8, which has TLS 1.2 as default.
+Current TDCE environments (Service Pack 2015-11 and newer) use Java 8, which has TLS 1.2 as default.

 Cipher suites used/enabled are those enabled by default in Java: